kgdacalosciascdo/agis-wireframe/docs/END_TO_END_TESTING_GUIDE.md

 # AGIS End-to-End User Acceptance Testing Guide

-This guide is for a new tester who wants to exercise the implemented AGIS system from login through Core, IAP, AEMS, and CMS.
+This guide is for a new tester who wants to exercise the implemented AGIS system from login through Core, IAP, AEMS, CMS, and ARMIS.
 It is a manual acceptance guide; the source code and feature tests remain the final authority.

 ## 1. Know what is currently testable